ipozdeev/it-skills-for-research/knowledge-transfer.md

 ### R shiny
 What if you could make the chart able to answer these questions, as showcased in this `R shiny` app: [https://ipozdeev.shinyapps.io/r-shiny-tutorial/](https://ipozdeev.shinyapps.io/r-shiny-tutorial/).

 An `R shiny` app is a webpage that contains `R` components.
-Attached to it a server with an open session of `R`, such that the moment the user changes inputs on the webpage, these changes are passed on to `R` and reflected in the output. `R shiny` apps wrap the functionality of `R` in a pretty HTML/CSS design without the coder having to know much of HTML and CSS.
+Attached to it is a server with an open session of `R`, such that the moment the user changes inputs on the webpage, these changes are passed on to `R` and reflected in the output. `R shiny` apps wrap the functionality of `R` in a pretty HTML/CSS design without the coder having to know much of HTML and CSS.
 You can create an entire page using nothing but `R`!

 For a researcher who uses `R` to do the coding, `R shiny` is a marginally inexpensive step to give voice to their research project.